 Major modifications are proposed changes to a study which will or could increase the probability or magnitude of the potential risks to study subjects.
-Major modifications may also involve a decrease in benefit or that otherwise result in alteration of the risk/benefit assessment of the research.
+Major modifications may also involve changes that would decrease subjects' benefits or that otherwise result in alteration of the risk/benefit assessment of the research.
+Additionally, change of PI, Co-PI, or Faculty Advisor is considered a major modification.